Calgary’s Location

 New Offices with +15 Bridge

 Calgary has little litter, and the air is refreshingly clear and crisp.
-In 2010, Mercer carried out a survey of quality of life in cities around the world and rated Calgary as the world’s top Eco-city on the basis of the city’s waste removal service, sewage systems, water drinkability & availability, and low air pollution.
+Mercer carried out a survey of quality of life in cities around the world and rated Calgary as the world’s top Eco-city on the basis of the city’s waste removal service, sewage systems, water drinkability & availability, and low air pollution.

 Cats and dogs must be licensed by the City of Calgary.